Ted-Nawrocki/wbd-situation-room/index.md

 The opening act begins in 2021, when AT&T decides to exit the media business and combine WarnerMedia with Discovery.
 The deal closes in 2022, and Warner Bros.
 Discovery enters the public markets with enormous scale, famous brands, and a balance sheet that demands discipline.

 For a while, the plot is subdued.
 Cost controls.
 Cash flow.
 Deleveraging.
-The kind of steady pacing that doesn’t grab headlines but shapes everything that follows.

 Then, in June 2025, the tone changes.
 A separation plan is announced.
 Debt is refinanced.
 Consents are sought.
-The capital structure is adjusted in ways that do more than tidy things up.
-They set the stage.
+The capital structure is adjusted in ways that do more than tidy things up -- they set the stage.

-By late 2025, new characters step into the frame. **Netflix** and **Paramount** appear with competing visions for how this story could end.
-One path isolates the growth assets.
-Another absorbs the entire enterprise.
-Each implies very different mechanics, risks, and operational consequences.
+By December 2025, Netflix and Paramount have both entered the frame with competing visions for how this story could end.
+Netflix strikes a deal first: a negotiated agreement to acquire the Streaming and Studios business at $27.75 per share following the Discovery Global separation.

-From here on out, every filing is a plot point.
+Paramount responds by launching a hostile tender offer at $30.00 for the entire company.
+WBD's board rejects it -- twice -- while Netflix moves to shore up its position by converting its offer to all-cash in January 2026.

+Then the situation turns.
+In February 2026, after receiving a contractual waiver from Netflix, WBD's board reopens negotiations with Paramount.
+Paramount's revised all-cash offer of $31.00 per share -- $3.25 above Netflix's price, for the entire enterprise with no separation required -- is declared a Superior Proposal.
+Netflix declines to match.
+On February 27, 2026, WBD and Paramount Skydance sign a definitive Agreement and Plan of Merger at $31.00 per share, valuing the enterprise at approximately $110.9 billion.

+On April 23, 2026, WBD shareholders vote overwhelmingly to approve the transaction: 1.7 billion votes in favor against 16.3 million against.

+As of May 21, 2026, the transaction awaits DOJ and European regulatory clearance.
+Concurrently, a significant debt management exercise is underway: WBD's subsidiary issuers have launched consent solicitations across 17 series of notes, with a consent deadline of May 26, 2026.
+Paramount has simultaneously launched $2.4 billion in cash tender offers and $12.8 billion in exchange offers on certain of the same notes.
+Both sets of offers expire June 17, 2026 and settle upon acquisition closing.

 ---